danielkmurphy/danielkmurphy.github.io/index.md

 ## My Projects and Passions

-From the Menu bar or on the links you can find more details on my learning and employment history as well as more information on the projects I have been involved in.
+From the Menu bar, or by clicking on the links below, you can find more details on my learning and employment history as well as more information on the projects I have been involved in.
 These include:

 * Details of [previous work history, awards, and scholarships](danielkmurphy.github.io/education).